The Ballad of Buster Scruggs

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 22% of the runtime.
 This demonstrates the protagonist's commitment to The bank robber is finally hanged despite multiple reprieves, confirming that death is inevitable regardless of luck.
 The anthology commits fully to its thesis: death comes for everyone., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat The impresario drowns his loyal performer after replacing him with a chicken.
+Of particular interest, this crucial beat The impresario drowns his loyal performer after replacing him with a chicken.
 This cold murder marks the film's darkest turn - death is not just inevitable but delivered without mercy or meaning., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (67% through) represents the emotional nadir.
 Here, Alice Longabaugh dies tragically just as happiness seemed possible.
-Her death is senseless, born of confusion and panic - the complete collapse of hope and the cruelest manifestation of arbitrary fate., reveals the protagonist at their lowest point.
+Her death is senseless, born of confusion and panic - the complete collapse of hope and the cruelest manifestation of arbitrary fate., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 72% of the runtime.
 The Englishman bounty hunter reveals: "There are two kinds of people in this world...
 Those who divide people into two kinds, and those who don't."
 The film synthesizes its thesis: death equalizes all arbitrary human categories., demonstrating the transformation achieved throughout the journey.